• Skip to primary navigation

 June 03, 2020 at 11:53 pm

-Love the photos organization boxes!
-Is the store where you’re having yours digitized truly local or by “local” did you mean a store close by.
+Love the photo organization boxes!
+Are there stores to get them digitized that are truly local?
 What I’m truly interested in knowing is if it’s a store I might also have near me.
 That’s where I get stuck.
 I know there are apps to scan and store online, but for some reason I’m leery.
 If truly local, do you mind sharing how you found it?

 Reply